Hornbill-Docs/esp-fundamentals/esp-fundamentals/in-the-cloud/subscription-model.md

 - Our customers should be able to easily flex their subscription up/down in accordance with their subscription agreement parameters to meet changing business needs.
 - Our customers own customers should not need any paid-for subscription in order to benefit from Hornbill web portals/mobile devices for guest session, that enhance the service experience delivered to them by our customers.
 - Pricing should always reflect the business value in terms of productivity, enablement or automation capabilities delivered to the organization.
 - We sometimes offer limited free-tier access to otherwise subscribable apps/modules/options/features within the Hornbill platform and applications ecosystem in order to allow customers to touch/see/evaluate capabilities to determine the business value they may be able to derive from the subscription to that capability.
-Where possible we make these features available for production use but with limits, ensuring very simple/small/low scale requirements can access teh capabilities without any subscription charge (we do not take enhancement requests to change those limits)
+Where possible we make these features available for production use but with limits, ensuring very simple/small/low scale requirements can access the capabilities without any subscription charge (we do not take enhancement requests to change those limits)

 ## Subscription Extensions